afpybus/WoodLabFunctions/README.md

 ### PLSR with Leave One Out Cross Validation

-To ensure the results of the model are not heavilty dependent on any one sample, we will conduct a leave one out cross validation with 25 iterations.
+To ensure the results of the model are not heavily dependent on any one sample, we will conduct a leave one out cross validation with 25 iterations.
 We’ll then add error bars depicting the standard deviation across all iterations.